3 Reasons Tulsa Should Be A Tech Hub

 The autonomous systems revolution has arrived, and Tulsa is well-positioned to harness the power of these technologies to become the heartland’s “Tech Hub.”

-With a Tech Hubs designation, THETA will leverage the Tulsa region’s scientific strengths to enable society to realize the maximum benefit of autonomous technologies without compromising safety, security, privacy, or public trust.
+With a Tech Hubs designation, the consortium will leverage the Tulsa region’s scientific strengths to enable society to realize the maximum benefit of autonomous technologies without compromising safety, security, privacy, or public trust.
 A Tech Hubs designation will also enable the region to pursue critical goals such as expanding economic opportunity for Black and Native Tulsans, leveraging our legacy of aerospace manufacturing to build future technologies, and insulating the region from the economy’s “boom-and-bust” cycles.
 EDA investment in Tech Hubs would enable the Tulsa region to capture up to $4 billion in global market share in autonomous systems and create up to 200,000 new, accessible jobs across the region.

-Should THETA receive a designation, it will progress to Phase 2 where five to 10 consortia will receive implementation awards ranging from $50 million to $75 million.
+Should Tulsa receive a designation, it will progress to Phase 2 where five to 10 consortia will receive implementation awards ranging from $50 million to $75 million.
 EDA is expected to announce designations in fall 2023.

 Here are three reasons Tulsa should receive a Tech Hubs designation: